sensei-chat/sensei/README.md

   "all_answered" is defined, the export field is set as False by default.
     When all_answered is set, conversations are regulated with a loop break based on the chatbot's fallback message in order to avoid infinite loops when the chatbot does not know how to answer to several questions made by the user.
 But, in some cases, this loop break can be dodged due to hallucinations from the chatbot, leading to irrelevant and extremely long conversations.
-To avoid this, a "limit" parameter is implemented in order to give the tester the possibility to stop the conversation after a specific amount of interactions in case the loop break was not triggered before or all queries were not answered.
-This parameter is not mandatory neither and will be set to 30 interactions by default.
+To avoid this, a "limit" parameter is implemented to give the tester the possibility to stop the conversation after a specific amount of interactions in case the loop break was not triggered before, or all queries were not answered.
+This parameter is not mandatory and will be set to 30 interactions by default.
   ```
   goal_style: